-The 20 brand-new, blue-striped Fresno-Area Express buses are a part of the new FAX-15 service.
+The 20 brand-new, blue-striped Fresno-Area Express buses are a part of the new FAX 15 bus routes.

-The new buses will travel up and down Shaw and Cedar Avenues with pick-ups and drop-offs every 15 minutes instead of every 30 minutes.
+The new buses will travel along Shaw and Cedar Avenues with buses arriving at stops every 15 minutes instead of every 30 minutes.

 "As we looked at our service, we looked at how many people we were actually leaving on Shaw and on Cedar," Fresno Transportation Director Brian Marshall explained.
 "There was a need for us to insert another bus.
 It was common sense."

 Marshall says those two routes have a high demand for riders.
-And those two routes met right in front of the Fresno State campus in northeast Fresno.
+The two routes also meet right in front of the Fresno State campus in northeast Fresno.

 University president Dr. Joseph Castro says nearly 25,000 students are on campus every day.
 He believes the new service will help ease congestion and free up parking at Fresno State.

-FAX-15 will also help riders catching a bus transfer on Blackstone Avenue every 10 minutes.
-The new bus rapid-transit project is moving forward with several bus stops under construction.
+FAX 15 will also help riders catching a bus transfer on Blackstone Avenue.
+Along Blackstone, buses operate every 10 minutes.
+A project to add a bus rapid transit (BRT) route is moving forward with many bus stations under construction.

-Marshall says improvement will also be made on the FAX-15 routes.
+Marshall says improvements will also be made to stops on the FAX 15 routes.

-Construction will soon being and will be complete by August.
+Construction will soon begin and will be complete by August.

 Several grants funded the purchase of the new buses for FAX 15 routes.
 Each new bus can accommodate over 50 passengers at a time.